 DESCRIPTION

+"This is a control variable.

+It is written by an external management entity when making a management request.
+Changes take effect when dot11WNMRqstRowStatus is set to Active.

-"This attribute is used to request that a Peer-to-Peer Event Report includes the transition event entry when the MAC address of the peer STA or IBSS BSSID is equal to the indicated MAC address.
+This attribute is used to request that a Peer-to-Peer Event Report includes the transition event entry when the MAC address of the peer STA or IBSS BSSID is equal to the indicated MAC address.
 The MAC address shall be set to the wildcard BSSID when the transitions from any peer STA or IBSS BSSID is requested."

 DEFVAL { 'FFFFFFFFFFFF'H }